 Air Quality Alert for Santa Barbara County

-Levels of smoke and particles, and areas impacted, will vary.
+Levels of smoke and particles, and areas affected, will vary.
 If you see or smell smoke in the air, be cautious and use common sense to protect your and your family’s health.
-Everyone — especially people with heart or lung conditions (including asthma), older adults, pregnant women, and children — should limit time spent outdoors and avoid outdoor exercise when high concentrations of smoke and particles are in the air.
+Everyone, especially people with heart or lung conditions, older adults, pregnant women, and children, should limit time spent outdoors and avoid outdoor exercise when high concentrations of smoke and particles are in the air.